TL;DR

 - Verification status

 Not all data points are equally reliable.
-Here's what real-world accuracy looks like across different enrichment approaches.
+Here is what real-world accuracy actually looks like—not what vendors claim on their marketing pages.

 | Data Point | Typical Accuracy (Single Source) | Typical Accuracy (Waterfall) | Annual Decay Rate |